 Healthcare CRM software is tailored to the needs of healthcare organizations.
 It helps manage their relationships with patients to increase loyalty or attract new clientele, as well as track and improve communication with partnering organizations or suppliers.

-Patient-facing side of healthcare CRM is particularly important to the healthcare organizations’ bottom line.
+The patient-facing side of healthcare CRM is particularly important to the healthcare organizations’ bottom line.

 The system can improve patient experience via features like appointment push notifications; It can record past communication and extrapolate patient preferences like branch location and preferred appointment times; Automate and personalize marketing campaigns like sending birthday messages and applying perks; It can also manage referrals by keeping a live database of specialists and facilities, allowing general physicians and other medical professionals to direct their patients to the right people and places efficiently.